CynthiaMiriam/Data-Analyst-Portfolio/README.md

 # Data Analytics Portfolio

 # About
 I am Cynthia Nakachwa and I have a strong foundation in mathematics and statistics.
-I am excited to bring my technical and analytical skills to the field of data.
+This is a display of my technical and analytical skills to the field of data.
 I have enjoyed exploring new data analysis tools and techniques, and I am always looking for new opportunities to expand my knowledge and skills, whether individually or through team work.
 I am driven by the ability to use statistical analysis to solve complex problems.

 This is a repository to showcase my capabilities, share projects and track my progress in Data Analytics
 # Table of content